gstr169/import_mytest/README.md

 # import_mytest
-convert tests from docs format into xml
+convert tests from txt format into xml shablon.xml - pattern for mytest app